Decorate with Paper

 Create sentimental wall art for your home.
-Piece together diamond shapes of personalized scrap material that features fun colors, textures, typography, or images near and dear to your heart.
+Piece together diamond shapes of personalized scrap materials that feature fun colors, textures, typography, or images near and dear to your heart.
 Everything from book covers to beer cases to photographs will work for this project.
 Once you've compiled the art, purchase an inexpensive frame to pull the piece together.

 Create personalized artwork on your computer.
 Type a favorite saying or song lyrics, then play around with font style, size, and color until you find the perfect fit for your room design.
 After printing it out, mount it on patterned paper and put it inside an inexpensive frame.
 This is the perfect way to make a fun piece of attention-grabbing art that fits the style and mood of your room.

-A clear-glass plate makes a clever frame for a profile shot of a pretty pumpkin or any other seasonal photo.
+A clear glass plate makes a clever frame for a profile shot of a pretty pumpkin or any other seasonal photo.
 Upload the image, size and cut to fit under the center of a plate, and adhere using decoupage medium.
-To clean, wipe plate with a lightly damped rag.
-Use the plates as decorative chargers or as wall art around your home.
+To clean, wipe plate with a lightly damp rag.
+Use the plates as decorative chargers or wall art around your home.

 Protect your tabletop and show your creativity with personalized coasters.
-Choose a favorite image and adhere it to the back of a clear coaster or, in this case, a pillar candleholder.
-These coasters are a creative, simple way to decorate for an upcoming holiday or to add a pop of color to the design of your room.
+Choose a favorite image, and adhere it to the back of a clear coaster -- or in this case, a pillar candleholder.
+These coasters are a creative, simple way to decorate for an upcoming holiday or to add a pop of color to your room.
 To change the design, simply soak the coasters in water, peel off the paper backing, and start over.